iterative/dvc.org/public/static/docs/command-reference/push.md

 ## Description

-The `dvc push` command is the twin pair to the `dvc pull` command, and together they are the means for uploading and downloading data to and from remote storage, respectively.
+The `dvc pull` and `dvc push` commands are the means for uploading and downloading data to and from remote storage.
+These commands are analogous to `git pull` and `git push`, respectively.
 [Data sharing](/doc/use-cases/sharing-data-and-model-files) across environments and preserving data versions (input datasets, intermediate results, models, [metrics](/doc/command-reference/metrics), etc) remotely (S3, SSH, GCS, etc.)